Siyuan-Li201/TransferFuzz/README.md

 <br><br>

+## 5. Result Analysis

+35 of the 38 new vuls in the paper were successful.
+The main reasons for the unverifiable vulnerabilities are as follows (also introduced in the paper):

+- Existing methods are prototypes and require additional engineering efforts, such as in-process instrumentation, to adapt to more software..
+- Some vulnerabilities are difficult to trigger by fuzzing, and there are no key bytes to bypass the conditional branch.

+<br><br>

-## 5. Migrate TransferFuzz to new fuzzing technology instead of SelectFuzz
+## 6. Migrate TransferFuzz to new fuzzing technology instead of SelectFuzz

 We use macro definitions in `/code` to wrap all the code that needs to be modified.